 anyone who turns his prime attention on to himself will hardly ever find himself in the same state twice.
 I give my soul this face or that, depending upon which side I lay it down on.
 I speak about myself in diverse ways: that is because I look at myself in diverse ways.
 Every sort of contradiction can be found in me, depending upon some twist or attribute: timid, insolent; chaste, lecherous; talkative, taciturn; tough, sickly; clever, dull; brooding, affable; lying, truthful; learned, ignorant; generous, miserly and then prodigal—I can see something of all that in myself, depending on how I gyrate; and anyone who studies himself attentively finds in himself and in his very judgement this whirring about and this discordancy.

-What I’ve also encountered is that this becomes even more difficult when other people enter the story.
-It’s hard enough to tell your own emotional story consistently, teling someone else’s is nearly impossible.
+This just concerns the self, other people create infinitely more difficulties.
+It’s hard enough to tell your own emotional story consistently, telling someone else’s is nearly impossible.
 And Montaigne felt trepidation about his journey on many levels.
 Montaigne argues you need to dig deeper to discover your core values and determine then if your actions are in alignment or discord with them.

 By the way, here’s something I hadn’t considered before when analyzing this essay—it is often said that numerous passages from the Raymond Sebond essay influenced Shakespeare, and this essay traverses some of the same territory.
 A google search turned up this incredible site that lists dozens of Montaigne passages that found similar forms in Shakespeare’s plays.
 Lines from the Florio translation of this essay are very similar to some passages of Hamlet.